wheelercj/pzq/README.md

 ## usage

+Download zq for Windows here: https://github.com/wheelercj/zq/releases.

-zq is currently only being provided as source code.
-With Python on your device, you can download the source code, install the dependencies with `pip install -r requirements.txt`, and then run zq with the terminal command `python3 main.py` for Mac or Linux or `py main.py` for Windows while in the app's folder.
+zq is also available for Mac, Linux, and Windows as source code.
+With Python on your device, you can download the source code, install the dependencies with `pip install -r requirements.txt`, and then run zq with the terminal command `python3 src/zq` for Mac or Linux or `py src/zq` for Windows while in the app's folder.
 If you will use this often, you might want to [create your own terminal command](https://wheelercj.github.io/notes/pages/20220320181252.html) to make running zq easier.

 ## keyboard shortcuts